The Historical Museum

 The Ontario County Historical Museum, a Georgian Revival building, is a landmark on Main Street Canandaigua.
 It was designed by famed architect, Claude Bragdon and constructed in 1914 with donated dollars from the Canandaigua community.
 It houses the antiquity of our community and is the location where we present Education Programs and exhibitions of our collections.
 It also is the location of our Research Library.

-When it was first built the building also housed the Wood Library, Canandaigua’s Public Library.
-In 1972 the Library outgrew its space and relocated to the Sibley House at 127 North Main Street.
-As historic partners the library and the Historical Society continue to collaborate on programming.
+When first built, was also home to Wood Library, Canandaigua’s public library.
+By 1972, the library had outgrown its space and relocated to the Sibley House at 134 North Main Street.
+As historic partners, Wood Library and the Ontario County Historical Society continue to collaborate on programming.
+Today, OCHS shares its space in a new partnership with the Ontario County Arts Council.